HISSAMSHERKAR5/Polymer-Sample1/README.md

 5. Click on the "/isbnView/pg1017" link to test isbn-1017 data.
 6. Added a simple test case for isbn-view component for checking its props.Run polymer test.

+If running Windows you will need to set the following environment variables:

+LAUNCHPAD_BROWSERS
+LAUNCHPAD_CHROME
+(This kept me awake late night since I was not getting, what I was missing :( ) Read More here daffl/launchpad

 Happy Learning
 Cheers!